koroflow/consent-management/packages/c15t/src/db/schema/example-usage.md

-# ID Generation System Usage
+# ID Generation and Table Configuration

-This document demonstrates how to use the custom ID generation system for C15T database tables.
+This document demonstrates how to use the custom ID generation system and table configuration in the C15T system.

 ## Table-Level ID Generation